 Successful graduation in the MPS requires a minimum of 30 credits.
-This includes five 3-credit core classes, and a minimum of three 3-credit concentration courses, and up to two 3-credit electives.
+This includes five 3-credit core classes and five 3-credit electives.
 There is no thesis or capstone required, but a rigorous "writing and calculating throughout the curriculum" policy will be applied.
 Course Descriptions may be found within the attached catalog.